ASliceOfToast/Reversi/README.md

 <b>2.</b> In case there are no class files, run the following to compile the java files: `javac Player.java HumanPlayer.java ComputerPlayer.java RandomComputerPlayer.java Board.java ReversiBoard.java Reversi.java` .
 <b>2.</b> Start a game by typing the command `java Reversi [Player 1] [Player 2]`, replacing [Player 1] and [Player 2] with the types of players you would like.

-<b>ie.</b> `java Reversi Human RandomComputerPlayer`
+<b>eg.</b> `java Reversi Human RandomComputerPlayer` or `java Reversi Human IntelligentComputerPlayer` (if you're feeling particularly cocky)

-There are two types of players: Human and RandomComputerPlayer.
+There are three types of players: Human, RandomComputerPlayer, and IntelligentComputerPlayer.
 <b>Human:</b> Allows for user input to determine moves.
 <b>RandomComputerPlayer:</b> A simpleminded bot that makes random moves against its opponent in futile hopes of success.
+<b>IntelligentComputerPlayer:</b> An AI modeled after Ebenezer Scrooge greedily flipping tiles whilst annihilating his foes.

 <b>Player 1 goes first and their pieces are denoted by X, while Player 2's are denoted by O.</b>